Also available in: 繁體中文 ไทย 日本語 한국어

 At the end of Madsen Avenue, close to the sea, you will find yourself at Place Masséna which was built between 1820 and 1830 as a neoclassical square.
 If you are on a vacation here as a family with children, you might want to take them to Fontaine Miroir D’Eau – which is the famous water fountain located on the left side of the square.
 Your children will love playing with the water and parents can easily rest along the park in the shadows!

-If you go a little bit further down, you will reach the Fountain du Soleil.
+If you go a little bit further down, you will reach the Fontaine du Soleil.
 Located right in the middle of the Place Masséna, the fountain represents the famous mythological god Apollon.
 He is known to be the god of many different subjects including the sea, poetry, sun and the music.

 When the sun goes down, the square turns into something much more different, yet still very gorgeous and mesmerizing.
 You might want to take a few minutes to watch the beautiful atmosphere and the sunset here.